Jump to Recipe Jump to Video Print Recipe

 Step 8: Bake at 350º F for 30-35 minutes.
 The actual baking time will depend on how thick you add the topping and the size of your baking dish.

-Step 9: Spoon some gluten-free blueberry cobbler onto a plate and top with whipped cream or vanilla ice cream!
-This is such an easy recipe, perfect for summer days or any day!
+Step 9: Spoon gluten-free blueberry cobbler onto a plate and top with whipped cream or vanilla ice cream!
+This is an easy recipe, perfect for summer or any day!
+In the summer, I also love making this Gluten Free Peach Cobbler.

 Storage:

-Store leftovers in an air-tight container in the refrigerator.
-It will keep fresh for up to 4 days.
-To reheat the cobbler, you can warm it in the microwave oven for 35-40 seconds.
+Store the leftover cobbler in an airtight container in the refrigerator.
+They will keep fresh for up to four days.
+To reheat the cobbler, warm it in the microwave oven for 35-40 seconds.

 Can you use frozen blueberries in this recipe?